michaelmuscara/SemesterProject-Milestone2/README.md

 ## Output Results
 ![Output Results](https://github.com/michaelmuscara/SemesterProject-Milestone2/blob/main/output.png)

-This is a screenshot of the output results.

 ## Conclusion
 This project successfully implements a basic text analysis tool, hitting the Milestone 2 requirements by:
 - Preprocessing articles from different topics.